avanikawa/docs_haptik/docs/bot-builder/basic/faqs-cs.md

 ---
-title: FAQ
+title: FAQs
 ---

-### 1. How to capture users location on bot?
+### 1. How to capture user's location on bot?

 There are two public entities present to capture user's location `origin_lat` and `origin_lng`.
 When the user's select a location on the map, bot captures the longitude and latitude of the user's location.